elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 Very concise, I would say a *mathematical*, definition will explain it as a isomorphic relation between language *AST* (*Abstract Syntax Tree*) and its syntax.
 In more human friendly words - it is a property of a programming language in which the program structure is similar to its syntax.
 If such language is *homoiconic*, it allows all code in the language to be accessed and transformed as data, using the same representation - because *AST* is exactly the same as the language itself.

-All languages from *Lisp* family have this property, also languages like [*Io*](http://www.afronski.pl/7-languages-in-7-weeks/2015/04/30/seven-languages-in-seven-weeks-io.html), *Julia* or [*Prolog*](http://www.afronski.pl/7-languages-in-7-weeks/2015/05/24/seven-languages-in-seven-weeks-prolog.html) also have this ability.
+All languages from *Lisp* family have this property, also languages like [*Io*](http://www.afronski.pl/7-languages-in-7-weeks/2015/04/30/seven-languages-in-seven-weeks-io.html), *Julia* or [*Prolog*](http://www.afronski.pl/7-languages-in-7-weeks/2015/05/24/seven-languages-in-seven-weeks-prolog.html) also have this ability (to a certain degree of course).
 Keep in mind that it does not mean that having a *macros system* in the language makes it *homoiconic*.

 ### Metalinguistic abstraction

 Title of this section sounds like a difficult concept, where the core idea is really simple.
 Aforementioned abstraction is an ability to *create new languages*.
-We have done that previously (e.g. by creating various *DSL*, *Domain Specific Languages* as an examples).
+We have done that previously (e.g. by creating various *Domain Specific Languages* when solving exercises).
 By the creation, authors also mean ability to *evaluate* (or *interpret*) constructs written in that newly created dialect, by calculating values from the prepared expressions.
 Program which does such thing is called *an evaluator* (or *interpreter*).

 If we go one level deeper in the abstraction tree, a *metacircular evaluator* (or also often called a *metacircular interpreter*) is an evaluator written in the same language that it will interpret.
-It means that you can write an interpreter of any *Lisp* dialect in the chosen *Lisp* language dialect.
+It means that you can write an interpreter of any *Lisp* dialect in that chosen language.

 ### Core of metacircular evaluator

 *Clojure* REPL (actually any kind of *REPL*) is an *evaluator*.
 But also, our run-time environments are also built on top of such constructs.

-In *Lisp*, the core of the evaluator is often called a `eval`-`apply` cycle.
+In *Lisp*, the core of the evaluator is often called an `eval`-`apply` cycle.
 If we will dive into implementations presented in the book, we will immediately see a symmetry between them.
 Authors defined both of them as follows.

 #### `eval`